openstack-archive/tripleo-docs/deploy-guide/source/features/tls-everywhere.rst

 .. warning:: This deployment strategy is only supported up to the Train release.
 We
     recommend using tripleo-ipa to accomplish *TLS-everywhere* in newer releases.
 Steps for using tripleo-ipa are documented above.
+This deployment strategy has been removed in Victoria.

 Do the following steps before deploying your undercloud.